To top it off, we're moving hundreds of miles away in exactly two weeks and I haven't packed a single dish.

 Yet I'm finding that forcing myself to spend the time and the money to see at least one movie a week is soothing.
-It gives me an opportunity to step away from the week, to schedule an afternoon here or there with a loved one.
+It gives me an opportunity to step away from the week and schedule an afternoon here or there with a loved one.

 I saw "Thor" with Jake and my Dad.
-It was harmless fun that managed to maintain a surprising amount of the comic book visuals.
+It was harmless fun that managed to maintain a surprising amount of the comic visuals.
 It was a perfect appetizer to the upcoming summer movies.
 Light and fluffy.
-A no calorie endeavor.
-But enjoyable while you're having it.
+A no-calorie endeavor.

 I missed "Bridesmaids" and hope to make up for it.
 I'm eager to support the movie that has been such a sensation with feminists and normal people alike.
 (That was a joke...I'm a feminist so I can make fun of myself.
 That's in the code.)

 As always with my reviews, this is a long one.
 So feel free to scroll down and read "Get to the Point" which is a condensed version of the review.
 Also, spoilers abound.

 Were there things I did like?
 You bet.
 I liked that they even made the movie.
 I liked their core concepts.
 I liked the casting.
 I enjoyed the performances, which were really good despite a lack of coherent material at times.
 And I'm a HUGE fan of this franchise.
 The first movie was a game-changer.
 So I'm not a ready-made Pirates hater.
 I'll always plunk down ticket money for one of these movies, no matter what.
 Always.
 And I'd be the first nerd to line up days before a premiere just to get to be there.

 Am I a bitter fan?
 No, I love the first two Pirates movies and the ride and all the cheesy shrink-wrapped commercialism that surrounds the new Pirates universe.

 Was there a reason why I didn't want to like it?
 No. I loved the cast.
 I was grateful they were going to go back and do it again after the dark and depressing third movie.
 I was ready for redemption.